Menu Close

 Causes of Foreign Body Ingestion

-5. Psychiatric Factors: Individuals with mental health conditions may swallow objects intentionally.
+5. Psychiatric Disorders: People with mental health conditions or prisoners may intentionally swallow objects (pica).

 Clinical Features